MrPicklesBush/SkipBeatTi/README.md

 # SkipBeatTi

+# How to create local mySQL Database
+The **sql_statement** folder contains all the SQL statements.

+To populate the DB, only execute the statements in the following files, in-order:
+1. createTable.sql
+2. insertData.sql
+3. indexData.sql

 # How to run project
-In order to run this project, you must install the appropriate depdencies in both the backend & frontend folders, as follows:
+In order to run this project, you must install the appropriate depdencies in both the **backend** & **frontend** folders.
+Additionally, make sure to set up the mySQL DB prior to running the project.
+Instructions are as follows:

 1. cd frontend
 2. npm install